davetroiano/ak_docker_readme/aggregating-count/flinksql/README.md

   Select the default catalog (Confluent Cloud environment) and database (Kafka cluster) to use with the dropdowns at the top right.

-  Finally, run following SQL statements to create the `movie_ticket_sales` table, populate it with test data, and run the aggregating count query.
+  Finally, run the following SQL statements to create the `movie_ticket_sales` table, populate it with test data, and run the aggregating count query.

   ```sql
   CREATE TABLE movie_ticket_sales (